jonathannen/jonathannen.github.io/_posts/2013-07-07-license-your-gems.markdown

 You can run this on your project right now[^4].

 Unfortunately this works off gemspecs, so there are a lot of gaps.
-It will take a while for licenses to start showing up in the licenses.
+It will take a while for licenses to start showing up universally in the specs.
 To fill the gap I've considered scraping github to determine licenses.
 A trivial test shows Github-based projects represent at least 70% of gems listed on RubyGems.

 The MIT license should be easy to spot - by the convention of using MIT-LICENCE.txt and/or the standard layout of the text.
 A small sample had good results.